 - Zone Level (ex: West Coast Zone) – not always used

-The level go in order with the Enterprise being the highest and the RVC the lowest, with the zones being able to be aggregate multiple Properties, or Multiple RVC’s.
+The level goes in order, with the Enterprise being the highest and the RVC the lowest, with the zones being able to aggregate multiple Properties or Multiple RVCs.

 Some modules in Simphony can be accessed at all levels, and some are specific to one of the levels, so if you are ever looking for a module and you can find it, it may be located at a different level than the one you selected.

-Menu Items, for example can be accessed at 4 levels in EMC depending on your needs.
-If you company has standardized menus across all their restaurants, then you can add the menu items at the enterprise level.
+Menu Items, for example, can be accessed at four levels in EMC, depending on your needs.
+If your company has standardized menus across all its restaurants, then you can add the menu items at the enterprise level.

 If your menu items are different from one restaurant to another, then programming them at the Property level would be needed.

-Contrary to that, the Workstations Tab can only be access at the property level, since workstation configuration is going to be different for each location (they will have different IP addresses and name etc).
+Contrary to that, the Workstations Tab can only be accessed at the property level since the workstation configuration is going to be different for each location (they will have different IP addresses and names, etc).

 PRO TIP: Use the Search Function to easily locate different modules and settings

 In order to access EMC, an Employee must have the proper Privileges and Visibility set up in the Employee Maintenance Tab.

 The level of access employees have (what setting they are allowed to change) is controlled by the Employee’s Role.